Computer Troubleshooting by Using NetMeeting

 Many people might just think that this program is usually used to do video conferencing or chatting, however this will only work provided you have camera and microphone.

 My main message is, NetMeeting is also a useful program that is suitable to be used to do technical support.
 From a reverse perspective, you can also use this method to get the technical support from your friends.

 Here are several advantages of using this program to do remote computer troubleshooting:

 - It supports all Microsoft Windows and installed by default on Windows XP and 2000.
-You can download the NetMeeting program for Windows 95, Windows 98, Windows Me, and Windows NT 4.0 from this Microsoft website link.
+You can download the NetMeeting program for Windows 95, Windows 98, Windows Me, and Windows NT 4.0 from Microsoft website.

 - You will be able to chat and control remote desktop, however your friend can monitor your action and take back the control anytime.

 - It’s easy to use.

 Note: Please note that NetMeeting program is discontinued in Windows 7 and Vista, you are advised to use Windows Meeting Space, Remote Desktop Connection or Windows Live Messenger for this purpose.

 1) Go to Start and click Run…, then type in conf and click OK.